revel/revel.github.io/manual/appconf.md

 #### `watch.mode`

-- If `watcher.mode = "eager"`, the server starts to recompile the application every time the application's files change.
+- If `watch.mode = "eager"`, the server starts to recompile the application every time the application's files change.
-- If `watcher.mode = "normal"`, the server recompiles with a request eg a browser refresh.
+- If `watch.mode = "normal"`, the server recompiles with a request eg a browser refresh.

 Default: `"normal"`